As Summer approaches there are lots of things to do at no or low cost on our doorstep…

 There are LOADS of parks in Hull, most of are clean and tidy and have lots of play equipment for your kids.
 You can find a full list of parks on Mumbler here.

 Pickering Park is our favourite, just off Pickering Road in West Hull.
 It has a good range of equipment suitable for babies, toddlers and older kids, there’s even a wooden assault course and zip line.
-Often in the parks there is more to see and do than just the play equipment, which is certainly the case for Pickering Park.
-There is lots of green space to explore including a rockery and pond, a sensory garden with lots of nooks and crannies, perfect for playing hide and seek.
-My kids love clambering on the rocks around the pond and ducking in between the trees, you might also meet a squirrel or two.
-The field is large so ideal to bring a ball.
+Pickering Park has lots of green space to explore including a rockery and pond, a sensory garden with lots of nooks and crannies, perfect for playing hide and seek.
+There is also a large field which is great for ball games.

 There are plenty of footpaths around the park, ideal for bikes or scooters.
 The path around the large fishing lake is perfect and you could spot some wildlife along the way – we often see huge dragonflies, fish, swans, ducks (of course) and I’ve heard they have a terrapin population in the lake as well as a Kingfisher.
-The large paddling pool opens for the summer during the 6 weeks school holiday, this is kept clean and monitored by the park rangers.
+The large paddling pool opens for the summer during the 6 weeks school holiday (please check this year with Covid restrictions), this is kept clean and monitored by the park rangers.
 Plus there are clean toilets on site, open and monitored during daylight hours.

-Another park I would recommend is Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym.
-It’s a relatively small park but recently refurbished last year with good quality play equipment.
+Peter Pan Park, also on Pickering Road between Costello Stadium and Warners Gym is a relatively small park but recently refurbished with good quality play equipment.
 There is also a pond, perfect for feeding the ducks, as well as large green spaces for running around, playing football and generally exploring.
-My youngest brings his remote control car here because of the wide open spaces.

 West Park, near the KCOM stadium in Hull, is also quite recently refurbished with some good equipment, there’s lots to do for little ones and older ones too.
 There is a skate park on the corner of Walton street close to West Park; I spent a lot of time here with my son before he started school – it’s great for balance bikes, and is usually empty during the day in term time.
 There is also a miniature railway nearby and a small animal enclosure.

-There are some great parks in the East Riding too.
-Swanland park is always a hit with my children, as is North Cave park.
+There are some great parks in the East Riding too, we like Swanland park, North Ferriby park and North Cave park.
 The North Cave park has a lovey stream across the road to paddle in if its warm enough and a safe off road cycle path leading up to Hotham so we often make a day of it and do the park, a picnic and a bike ride to Hotham.

-The Marina is a good place to start; we often bring the kids down here and let them burn off some energy, there’s plenty of open space for them to run around and play in (near Minerva).
-Have a look for boats on the Humber river too, we saw a huge dredger here the other day dredging mud from the bottom of the estuary which the kids loved watching.
+Hull Marina is a good place to start; we often bring the kids down here because there’s plenty of open space for them to run around and play, and there are great views of the Humber.

 You can then admire the boats moored in the marina and if you’re lucky watch the lock gates open and close.
 You can walk all the way to The Deep from here and see the tidal barrier, passing along the newly regenerated Fruit Market at Humber Street where there is often family activities and events running.